omanar1/usable_ai/README.md

 If you have suggestions, criticism or feedback on improving the course, please feel free to share them with us.
 You can use Slack or use the anonymous feedback form: [TBD].

 ## Course project
 You can choose your own project topic (individually or as a team), but it is recommended to discuss your choice with the instructor first.
 For the project, you will need to submit a final report detailing your findings and explaining your approach to creating them.
-Throughout the course, you will work on a group project, which involves researching, designing, analyzing, and visualizing data sets related to a chosen problem area.
+Throughout the course, you will work on a group project, which involves researching, designing, analyzing, and using machine learning pipelines on data sets related to a chosen problem area.

 A timeline for each project stage will be provided, as the project requires both designing and executing data collection and analysis.
 Given this fast-paced schedule, each phase has only a few weeks allocated, so careful time management is essential.